microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 MyTexBarrier.AccessAfter=D3D12_BARRIER_ACCESS_SHADER_RESOURCE|D3D12_BARRIER_ACCESS_COPY_SOURCE;
 ```

-This access transition indicates that subsequent shader-resource and copy-source accesses depends on a preceding unordered-access-write.
+This access transition indicates that subsequent shader-resource and copy-source accesses depend on a preceding unordered-access-write.
 However, this may not actually flush the UAV cache if the hardware is capable of reading shader-resource and copy-source data directly from the UAV cache.

 `D3D12_BARRIER_ACCESS_COMMON` is a special access type that indicates any layout-compatible access.
 Transitioning to `D3D12_BARRIER_ACCESS_COMMON` means that subresource data must be available for any layout-compatible access after a barrier.
 Since buffers have no layout, `D3D12_BARRIER_ACCESS_COMMON` simply means any buffer-compatible access.